 Three.js is a JavaScript library for 3D graphics on Web pages, using WebGL and the HTML canvas.
 It is discussed in Chapter 5.
 The examples can be found in the folder named threejs, inside the source folder of the web site download.
-All of the examples use the JavaScript file threejs/three.min.js, which is a "minified" version of the library, not meant for human readers.
-A human-readable version, threejs/three.js is also available.
-The version is three.js Release 129.
-Note that although three.js is written using JavaScript modules, the examples in this book only use the non-modular form of the library.
+All of the examples use the JavaScript file three.module.min.js, which is a "minified" version of the library, not meant for human readers.
+A human-readable version, three.module.js is also available.
+The examples also use other three.js scripts, which can be found in the script folder inside the threejs folder.
+The version is three.js Release 154.
 Three.js is an open-source project.
 It can be downloaded from threejs.org.

-• threejs/full-window.html - Three.js is typically used to write programs that fill the browser window and continually run an animation.
+- threejs/full-window.html Three.js is typically used to write programs that fill the browser window and continually run an animation.
 This example shows how to do that, but my other examples do not follow the same pattern.
 The animation shows colored balls bouncing around inside a translucent box.
 The user can rotate the scene with the mouse.
-From Section 5.1

-- threejs/modeling-starter.html A starter program for experimenting with building and animating a scene graph model with three.js.
+From Section 5.1 - threejs/modeling-starter.html A starter program for experimenting with building and animating a scene graph model with three.js.
 The user can rotate the model using the keyboard.
 It includes a simple example.
 From Section 5.1 - threejs/diskworld-1.html Shows an animated model of a simple "car" driving around the edge of a disk, with "trees" made from a cylinder and a cone.
 Based on the previous sample program.
 From Section 5.1 - threejs/vertex-groups.html Shows how to use an array of materials on a cube and on a pyramid whose geometry is constructed by hand.
 This uses the "vertex group" feature of THREE.BufferedGeometry.
 This is also a version threejs/vertex-groups-indexed.html that represents the pyramid using the indexed face set pattern.
 From Section 5.2 - threejs/textured-pyramid.html Shows the same pyramid as the previous example, with a texture.
 Shows how to define texture coordinates for a three.js geometry.
 From Section 5.2 - threejs/curves-and-surfaces.html Creates several surfaces using a parametric surface, tube geometry, lathing, and extrusion.
 From Section 5.2 - threejs/model-viewer.html Displays models that are loaded from files various formats, using three.js loaders.
 Models are from the three.js download.
 (See the demo c5/mesh-animation.html to see animated versions of two of the models.)
 From Section 5.2 - threejs/instanced-mesh.html A small example of using a THREE.InstancedMesh object, which makes it possible to draw a large numbers of instances of the same basic geometry, with different transformations and, optionally, different colors for each copy.
 From Section 5.3 - threejs/skybox.html Demonstrates using a cubemap texture to make a skybox.
 From Section 5.3 - threejs/reflection.html A demonstration of using an environment map to simulate the reflection by an object of its environment.
 The environment is a skybox.
 From Section 5.3 - three js/refraction.html - A demonstration of simulated refraction.
 This example is almost identical to the previous example, except for using refraction rather than reflection.
 From Section 5.3